 If only one source column is configured in the Value property, the chart defaults to categorical colors that represent stages.

 If multiple source columns are configured in the Value property, the chart defaults to stacked series with categorical colors that represent each of those columns.

 To change the default categorical color variable, select a source column, then select or customize a color palette.

-Customize data labels (for conversion rates, values, and stage names) in the Element format > Data Labels section.
+Customize data labels representing conversion rates, stage values, and stage names in the Element format > Data labels section.

-In addition to customizing font size and color, you can select the position of data labels relative to chart marks:
+You can also select the position of each data label type relative to the chart marks:

-The funnel chart’s Color property may impact the availability of specific data labels and positions.
-For example, stage names can only be displayed inline when the chart features categorical colors that represent stages (see the By Category details in Configure Mark Colors).
+The funnel chart’s Color property may determine the availability of specific data labels and positions.
+For example, stage names can only be displayed inline when the chart features categorical colors that represent stages (see the By category details in Configure mark colors).

-You can also choose an option in the Percentage style field to determine how conversion rates are calculated:
+When you show conversion rates, you can choose a Percentage style option to determine how conversion rates are calculated: